jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 For the MOVI, ADDI, and SUBI instructions, the B data source in the ALU should be the 9 bits from the instruction.
 This is the 8th input into MUX B in the diagram above.

+Keep in mind you can't just pipe in the MUX B bits from the instruction straight into the MUX.
+The immediate instructions need to select the data from the instruction, and the instructions themselves won't provide the correct value.
+You will need to figure out how to ensure immediate-type instructions get the data from the instruction, while other instructions get the correct register value.
+See the Control Unit section below for more information.

 **5. RAM**

 You will have one 64 entry x 23 data RAM module with separate load and store ports.